Wario Land 4

-Wario Land 4 is a 2001 platform game developed by Nintendo and released for the Game Boy Advance.
-Wario has to gather four treasures to unlock a pyramid and save Princess Shokora from the Golden Diva.
+Wario Land 4 is a 2001 platform game developed and published by Nintendo for the Game Boy Advance.
+It is the fourth installment in the Wario Land subseries of the Wario series.
+It was released in Japan in August 2001 and November 2001 internationally.
+In the game, Wario has to gather four treasures to unlock a pyramid and save Princess Shokora from the Golden Diva.
+The game received acclaim for its graphics and gameplay.

 Gameplay

 The gameplay of Wario Land 4 (which is generally similar to that of Wario Land II and Wario Land 3) allows for some open-endedness as well as some order of difficulty.
-After an Entry Passage that serves as a tutorial for the game, there are four main passages: the Emerald, Topaz, Ruby, and Sapphire Passages, in order of difficulty.
+After an Entry Passage that serves as a tutorial for the game, there are four main passages: the Emerald, Ruby, Topaz, and Sapphire Passages.
 The Emerald Passage is themed around nature.
+The Ruby Passage is themed around mechanics and technology.
 The Topaz Passage is themed around toys, games, and other "playtime" ideas.
-The Ruby Passage is themed around mechanics and technology.
 The Sapphire Passage is themed around horror and danger, prominently involving ghosts and the like.
+Every passage contains four levels and culminates in a boss fight.
 After these four main passages is the "Final" Golden Pyramid, which serves as a recap of these four themes and houses the Golden Passage level and the final boss.

+Each level contains four jewel pieces, found in boxes scattered throughout, that need to be collected.
+Finding all jewel pieces within a passage unlocks access to the boss.
+The player must also find a creature called a Keyzer, which will unlock the door to the next level.
+The player can also collect treasure that increases their score in the form of coins that are dropped by enemies and floating crystals.

+Wario begins every level by jumping through a Vortex that then closes behind him.
+It can only be reopened by finding a Switch located somewhere in the level.
+When the Switch is pressed, a timer will appear, forcing the player to get back to the beginning as quickly as possible.
+If the timer finishes counting down, the player's score will begin to rapidly deplete, resulting in Wario being kicked from the stage and losing all collectables if it reaches zero.
+Switches can also make certain blocks appear or disappear, often making the player take a completely different path to the Vortex.

 Unlike previous entries, Wario now has a health meter that depletes when he takes damage.
-If Wario loses all health, he is kicked out of the stage, losing any items he had collected, and must start over.
+If Wario loses all health, the player must start the level over, losing all collectables they had found.

+Every Passage ends with a boss, which must be defeated within a time limit.
+Players can optionally use medals gained from playing minigames to buy an item that deals damage to the boss before the fight begins.